jessereynolds/puppet-webhosting-control-repo/README.md

 It is intended for a quick-and-dirty masterless puppet architecture, so it configures the puppet agent to not start on boot, etc.

+I created this repo after a friend suggested you would need to write about 1,000 lines of Puppet code to set up a webserver for hosting PHP websites.
+This solution has 57 required lines.
+There's other puppet code in this repository that does other things like setting up a static site (no PHP), setting up BIND if you want to run a primary nameserver, and so on.
+- `role::wordpress_server_1` - 8 lines
+- `profile::wordpress` - 36 lines
+- `profile::mysql` - 10 lines
+- `profile::base` - 23 lines (but none of this is actually necessary to achieve the stated aim)
+- `site.pp` - 3 lines

 ### Quick Start

 Pre-requisites: